What I learned from running my professional photography business

 50mm lens for event photography

-Fredography, business event, and corporate portrait photographer in Antwerp
+Fredography, business event and corporate portrait photographer in Antwerp

-As a photographer, I help businesses with corporate portraits and event coverage.
+As a photographer, I help businesses with corporate portraits and business event coverage.
 I also give smartphone photography workshops to people in real estate and content management.

 Enough talking about me; let’s learn the tips and tricks to help your clients!